-- 1. Enumerate the numerous assaults carried out during ethical hacking and penetration testing. - 2.
-Apply the hacking techniques and understand the tools to be used for hacking. - 3.
-Understand the various vulnerabilities of Windows and Linux OS. - 4.
-Apply the techniques to hack web servers and tools for it. - 5.
-Determine the characteristics of the firewall, the intruder detection mechanisms, and the malicious software to protect the system.
+- 1. Apply the various attack methodologies used in ethical hacking and penetration testing in digital systems. - 2.
+Apply hacking techniques and evaluate the effectiveness of tools used for ethical hacking. - 3.
+Analyze the vulnerabilities in Windows and Linux operating systems to assess potential security risks. - 4.
+Apply advanced hacking techniques to exploit web server vulnerabilities. - 5.
+Evaluate firewall characteristics, intrusion detection mechanisms, and malicious software to enhance system security.

-PO1:Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+PO1: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.